LilacMeteorObservatory/MetDetPy/readme.md

 * --save-path: the path where image(s)/video(s) are placed.
 When only one clip is provided in JSON, you can include the filename in --save-path to simplify your JSON.

 * --resize: resize image/video to the given resolution.
+It should be a string where two numbers are joined by `x`,like `960x540` or `1920x1080`.

 * --png-compressing: the compressing rate of the generated png image.
 It should be int ranged $Z \in [0,9]$; By default, it is 3.